incr3m/pdf-rendering-srv/README.md

 as base image for Chrome and packages the [url-to-pdf-api](https://github.com/alvarcarto/url-to-pdf-api) library to form a solid and easy-to-use microservice.

+## Docker Image

-The image is available on [docker hub](https://cloud.docker.com/u/restorecommerce/repository/docker/restorecommerce/pdf-rendering-srv).
+The image is available on [docker hub](https://hub.docker.com/r/incr3m/pdf-rendering-srv).

 ## Running